AVK-codlab/Java_Practice/README.md

 - 🧪 Practice During Learning
 - 🔁 Daily Problem Solving

-🛠 Tools Used
+🛠 Tools Used:
 - Language: Java 17+
 - IDE: Eclipse

-🙌 Contributions
+🙌 Contributions:
 This is a personal learning project.
 Suggestions and feedback are always welcome!